 Landscape design is the process of planning and executing the design of public and private gardens, parks, and other natural settings.
 The field of landscape design is closely related to landscape architecture, which involves the design of outdoor spaces on a larger scale.
-Landscape designers typically have a background in horticulture, environmental science, or landscape architecture Melbourne.
+Landscape designers Melbourne typically have a background in horticulture, environmental science, or landscape architecture.
 They use their knowledge of plants and soils to develop plans for garden layout, plant selection, and landscape maintenance.
 In addition, landscape designers often work with architects and planners to create designs for public parks and green spaces.
 With the increasing popularity of sustainable landscape design, many landscape designers are now specialized in developing eco-friendly plans that use native plants and minimize water usage.

 When planning a landscape design, designers take into account three main factors: form, function, and maintenance.